[ Printer Friendly Version ] [ Report Abuse ]

 Sirius held the arrowhead up to the light to examine it closer.
 The edges were slightly translucent.

 “Obsidian is formed from a certain rock that is heated to extreme temperatures, and then cooled.
 I made this one myself.
 When he was…when he got sick, he gave it back to me, and told me to give it to someone worthy of it,” Gwen told him, still watching his face.

 Sirius looked down at her, a small smile on his lips.
 Without a word he slipped it over his head.

 “I think nothing has ever meant more to me than you do right now.”

 He cupped her face in his hands and brought his lips down to hers.
 Gwen felt relief wash over her.
-She hadn’t known if he would truly understand how much it meant to her that she was giving him her father’s ring.
+She hadn’t known if he would truly understand how much it meant to her that she was giving him something she had made for her father.

 “I’ll cherish it forever,” he said, looking her straight in the eyes.